GetPageSpeed/nginx-extras-docs/docs/lua/redis.md

     # the OpenResty bundle:
     server {
         location /test {
+            # need to specify the resolver to resolve the hostname
+            resolver 8.8.8.8;

             content_by_lua_block {
                 local redis = require "resty.redis"
                 local red = redis:new()